arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/CloudTrail.md

 - Export CloudTrail logs into
 	- [[CloudWatch#Logs|CloudWatch Logs]]
 	- [[Simple Storage Service (S3)|S3]] (encrypted by default using **SSE-S3**)
+- CloudTrail logs up to the last 90 days can be analyzed in CloudTrail Console.
+Older logs should be present in S3 and can be analyzed using Athena.

 > Modifications to log files can be detected by enabling **Log File Validation** on the logging bucket